Benohene/pb_majestic_cloding/README.md

 - HTML used for the main site structure content.
 - CSS used for the main site styling, designing and layout.
-- CSS :root variables used for reusable styles throughout the site especially the colors.
+- CSS: root variables used for reusable styles throughout the site, especially the colors.
-- CSS Flexbox used for an enhanced responsive layout.
+- CSS Flexbox is used for an enhanced responsive layout.
 - JavaScript used for user interaction on the site.
-- Python used as the back-end programming language.
+- Python is used as the back-end programming language.
-- Git used for version control. (git add, git commit, git push)
+- Git is used for version control. (git add, git commit, git push)
-- GitHub used for secure online code storage.
+- GitHub is used for secure online code storage.
-- Gitpod used as a cloud-based IDE for development.
+- Gitpod is used as a cloud-based IDE for development.
-- Bootstrap used as the front-end CSS framework for modern responsiveness and pre-built components.
+- Bootstrap is used as the front-end CSS framework for modern responsiveness and pre-built components.
-- Django used as the Python framework for the site.
+- Django is used as the Python framework for the site.
-- PostgreSQL used as the relational database management.
+- PostgreSQL is used for relational database management.
-- ElephantSQL used as the Postgres database.
+- ElephantSQL is used as the Postgres database.
-- Heroku used for hosting the deployed back-end site.
+- Heroku is used for hosting the deployed back-end site.
-- Stripe used for online secure payments of ecommerce products/services.
+- Stripe is used for online secure payments of eCommerce products/services.
-- AWS S3 used for online static file storage.
+- AWS S3 is used for online static file storage.
-- Django Summernote used for the body field for blog posts.
+- Django Summernote is used for the body field for blog posts.
 - Pillow used for handling images.

 ## Marketing Strategy